 Gerry: Isn't that also what Islamic law is about?

 Uzza: Talion law made it almost unchanged into the Koran.
 It is one of the defining differences between Islam and Christianity.
-You say turn the other cheek, we say slap him right back.
+You say turn the other cheek; we say slap him right back.

 Archie: What was this raid that changed everything?

-Uzza: The Meccans' response to the Muslim raiders was to send larger detachments of armed to men to accompany their caravans.
-This did the trick, forcing Muhammad and the beleivers to look for softer targets.
-The softer target that would change everything was a small unescorted farmers' caravan making its way from Ta’if to Mecca.
+Uzza: The Meccans' response to the Muslim raiders was to send larger detachments of armed men to accompany their caravans.
+This did the trick, forcing Muhammad and the believers to look for softer targets.
+The softer target that would change everything was a small unescorted farmers’ caravan making its way from Ta’if to Mecca.

 Gerry: Why would Muhammad be interested in a farmer's labour when he lived on an oasis?

 Uzza: It is possible that the raid, especially the timing of it, was a ploy by the farsighted Muhammad to do away, once and for all, with the interdiction against warfare during the Sacred Months.
-An interdiction which he could foresee would play havoc with his plans to Islamisize the Peninsula by force.
+An interdiction which he could foresee would play havoc with his plans to Islamisize (sic) the Peninsula by force.

 Archie: What are these sacred months?

 Uzza: Today they are sacred in name only.
-In pre-Islamic times there was a four months festival centered on Mecca, a festival referred to as the Sacred Months.
+In pre-Islamic times there was a four-month festival centered on Mecca, a festival referred to as the Sacred Months.
 The Sacred Months allowed everyone to make their way to Mecca unmolested.
 During this period, all faiths came together; all wars and all petty quarrels had to stop.